divyanshul66/Habit_Tracker_App/README.md

 6. If we change the status of our habit for the current date it is also reflected on the daily view page.

-7. You can see the website live at: https://divyanshul66.github.io/Habit_Tracker_App
+7. You can see the website live at: https://divyanshul66.github.io/Habit_Tracker_App but if you want to run the application then download zip file open it and follow step 10.

-8. Project demo video Link:
+9. Project demo video Link:

-9. first write nodemon index.js then follow the step 10.
+10. Write nodemon index.js in terminal then follow the step 11.

-10. Open the application in your web browser by visiting the following URL:
+11. Open the application in your web browser by visiting the following URL:
 $ http://localhost:9000